isomerpages/ncss-ssi/pages/training/Volunteer-Management-Programme.md

 Learners will be equipped with the skills and knowledge needed to illustrate the overall history, formation and development of social services.
 This includes interpreting the major roles of key social service players, relating social services to emerging needs and the need for functional frameworks to deliver effective services.

+-   Plan and Strategise for an Effective Volunteer Engagement Programme (by SSI)

+Learners will be equipped with the management practices for working effectively with both skill-oriented and mission-focused volunteers serving on either a long term or episodic basis.
+Effective engagement of volunteers to reach organisationl strategic goals will also be taught.

 -   Volunteer Experience Management (by NP)

 Learners will gain a working knowledge of human resource skills needed by volunteer managers to develop volunteer recruitment strategies, training programmes as well as recognition and engagement strategies that will create a fulfilling and engaging volunteer-centred experience.